EstebanGC/Backend-ToDoApp/README.md

 -Write the next git command where you want the project: git clone https://github.com/EstebanGC/Backend-ToDoApp/

--To install all the maven dependencies: mvn clean install
+-To install all maven dependencies: mvn clean install

 -To execute: ./mvnw spring-boot:run